tirtho/CognitiveDocumentTranslationApp/README.md

 The translated files are placed in a subfolder <src language>-<target language> folder.
 For example if you are translating a file named MyDocs.pdf from English to Spanish, the translated file will be placed in <target container name>/en-es/MyDocs.pdf.
 The target subfolder en-es must exist beforehand.

+The code uses the auto language detect feature of Azure Cognitive Document Translation APIs to automatically detect the language of the source document.
+In this case, for the above example, the source language will be 'auto'.

 ### The Function App Setting
 The code for the two Azure Functions are in the [translationFunctions][translationFunctionsFolder] folder.
 If you want to run it locally (from say VSCode), you have to create your own local.settings.json file in the [translationFunctions][translationFunctionsFolder] folder so it can connect with the Blob Store, the Azure Cognitive Translation API Service and Cosmos DB.
 Below is a sample local.settings.json.
 ```